nchepiga/homepage/docs/index.md

 PhD and postdoc positions are currently available in my newly established group on Computational Quantum Many-Body Physics at TUDelft.
 The group will focus on a **development of tensor network algorithms and applications** to:

+- Exotic quantum phase transitions;
 - Quantum magnetism;
 - Rydberg atoms and systems with unconventional Hilbert space in and out of equilibrium;
-- Exotic quantum phase transitions;
-- Quantum scars and related topics;
+- Quantum scars and constrained dynamics;
 - Supersymmetry.

 I am primary looking for candidates with strong numerical background, but excellent candidates with expertise in other areas of condensed matter theory will also be considered.
 Applications should be sent by e-mail and contain an academic CV including list of publications, the (provisional) title of the PhD/Master thesis, a motivation letter, and the contact information of two referees.